- Best Practices

 If you make a mistake, admit it and correct it as soon as it is discovered.

 Realizing that the online community can sometimes incite strong feelings about a topic and may be used as a platform to air grievances, keep in mind that any responses reflect on you and the College.
 When responding to vehement posts, reply with caution and respect if a response is warranted.
 Your posts can have a broad reach and may be viewed by current and prospective students, donors, employers, parents, colleagues, and peers.
-Make sure that posts do not harm, alienate, or provoke these groups.
+Make sure that posts do not harm, alienate, or provoke.

 Follow federal requirements, such as the Family Educational Rights and Privacy Act, and College policies.
 Use good sense and ethical judgement when posting.
 Do not publish anything that is confidential or any proprietary information about College of Marin, its students, alumni, employees, or donors.